Wombeyan Caves Road: Route

 At its eastern end, the road starts at Old Hume Highway just west of Mittagong.
 Access from the north of Mittagong is via Mittagong, while access from the south is via the half interchange at the southern end of the Mittagong Bypass section of Hume Highway.
 It passes through farmland and the locality of High Range as a sealed road.
 Further west, it changes to unsealed and continues through farmland before entering the Wombeyan Caves area.
 The road conditions deteriorate substantially as the road goes further west until it reaches the main Wombeyan Caves reserve camping area.
 West of the camping area, the road is sealed as it climbs a tight, winding section up the mountain side.
 At the top of that hill, the road reverts to unsealed but is wider and straighter.
 Close to its western end, the road is a reasonable standard sealed road.
 This road has no major intersections.

 Wombeyan Caves Road goes through the following settlements, from east to west: Mittagong, High Range, Wombeyan Caves and Richlands.
-The road is allocated Tourist Route 13, from its western end at Richlands to the turn-off to Wombeyan Caves.